 - Receiving a diploma: Students who satisfy the South Christian graduation requirements as spelled out in the Curriculum Guide will be awarded a South Christian diploma.
 Provided that they also meet the requirements spelled out in the Curriculum Guide for "Graduation Ceremony," they may participate in the graduation ceremony. - 2.
 Participation in athletics: The State of Michigan stipulates that students must be receiving at least 66% (i.e.--at least five of seven hours) of their education from South Christian, on the South Christian premises, in order for a student to be eligible for athletic participation. - 3.
 Participation in other extracurriculars: We are consistent with the athletic participation guidelines: at least 66% of education from SC in order to be eligible. - 4.
-Receiving student services: Career, college, and personal counseling, testing, support and care groups, tutoring, academic support, and other school services are accessible to students who are dual enrolled. - 5.
-Student ID: Dual enrolled students will receive an SC student ID, which provides admission to sporting event, plays, musicals, yearbook photo inclusion, and Winterfest activities.
+Receiving student services: Career, college, and personal counseling, testing, support and care groups, tutoring, academic support, and other school services are accessible to students who are dual enrolled.

-- 6. Dual enrolled students will be permitted to participate in other student activities (i.e. prom, honors convocation, Senior All-Nighter). - 7.
+- Student ID: Dual enrolled students will receive an SC student ID, which provides admission to sporting event, plays, musicals, yearbook photo inclusion, and Winterfest activities. - 6.
+Dual enrolled students will be permitted to participate in other student activities (i.e. prom, honors convocation, Senior All-Nighter). - 7.
 Chapel is open to any student enrolled at South Christian.
 It is not required of part time students.
-If a part time student intends to attend chapel regularly, please notify the office so that a seat may be assigned. - 8.
-If you are not taking at least 6 classes each semester at South Christian, you cannot qualify for Academic Honors or Salutatorian or Valedictorian.
+If a part time student intends to attend chapel regularly, please notify the office so that a seat may be assigned.